Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Training the TextCNN Reasoning-Quality Classifier

 \subsection{Dataset Curation}

-We start from the Minerva-CTI training prompts and generate multiple responses per prompt in two variants: (i) \emph{plain}, using the original prompt only, and (ii) \emph{hinted}, where we augment the prompt with an ACR block that provides (a) ground-truth labels, (b) a label reference, and (c) an explicit marker indicating that the model is producing a reasoning trace for training.
-Responses are generated using a diverse set of open and open-weight instruction-tuned LLMs, with typical decoding settings of temperature $0.7$ and a maximum length of 1024 new tokens.
+We construct the TextCNN training data from Minerva-CTI prompts.
+For each prompt, we generate responses in two formats: \emph{plain} responses from the original prompt, and \emph{hinted} responses from an ACR-style prompt containing the ground-truth label, a label reference, and an explicit training-trace marker.
+Responses are generated with a diverse set of open or open-weight instruction-tuned LLMs using typical decoding settings of temperature $0.7$ and maximum length 1024 new tokens.

-To isolate reasoning quality from answer correctness, each response is scored using the task verifier and we keep only \emph{reward-correct} responses, defined as $\texttt{reward} = 1$.
-These correct responses are then labeled GOOD/BAD by a rubric-based LLM judge.

-We label reward-correct responses with a rubric-based LLM judge that assigns each response a binary label (\texttt{GOOD} or \texttt{BAD}) based on reasoning quality and leakage, without re-grading answer correctness.
-The judge is instructed to return exactly one JSON object on a single line.
-The prompt template used for judge labeling is shown in \Cref{fig:llm-judge-prompt}.
+To ensure that the classifier learns rationale quality rather than answer correctness, we first score all responses with the task verifier and retain only reward-correct responses with $\texttt{reward}=1$.
+These responses are then labeled \texttt{GOOD} or \texttt{BAD} by a rubric-based LLM judge.
+The judge does not re-grade correctness; instead, it marks a response as \texttt{BAD} if it exhibits any quality failure, including leakage, incoherence, unsupported claims, mismatch between rationale and final answer, answer-only reasoning, refusals, prompt copying, or other artifacts.
+The judge is instructed to return a single JSON object, as shown in \Cref{fig:llm-judge-prompt}.

-The judge marks a response as BAD if any single failure criterion is present, including: (1) \emph{Leakage} (explicitly stating or implying that the answer/label/reference was provided, or copying/paraphrasing the reference), (2) \emph{Incoherent} (loops, repeated filler, or gibberish), (3) \emph{Ungrounded} (inventing concrete details not supported by the question), (4) \emph{Mismatch} (reasoning contradicts the final answer), (5) \emph{Unsupported} (hand-wavy justification or answer-only), and (6) \emph{Other} (refusals, meta artifacts, generic tutorials, or prompt copying).
-To increase coverage of BAD modes, we additionally synthesize BAD responses by conditioning a generator on a randomly sampled rubric violation; synthetic examples are retained only if they remain reward-correct under the verifier.
-Finally, we construct a balanced dataset by downsampling to 32k GOOD and 32k BAD examples and split each class 80/20 into train/validation partitions.
+To improve coverage of failure modes, we also synthesize additional \texttt{BAD} examples by conditioning a generator on randomly sampled rubric violations.
+These synthetic examples are retained only if they remain verifier-correct.
+We then build a balanced dataset by downsampling to 32k \texttt{GOOD} and 32k \texttt{BAD} examples, and split each class 80/20 into train and validation partitions.